omgnetwork/omgnetwork.github.io/docs/glossary.md

 | PoS  | Miner must stake their tokens as security deposit and receives transaction fees for honest behavior.
 Dishonest users risk losing their tokens (hard slashing) or receive reduced returns (soft slashing).  |
 | PoW  | Requires substantial investment in hardware and energy.
 First miner to demonstrate correct PoW on a mined block receives a block reward and transaction fees for the block.
 Investment cost exists regardless of the outcome, but a dishonest miner (e.g. submits incorrect proofs), risks losing the investment. |

-OmiseGO used soft slashing in its initial Honte implementation.
+OMG Network used soft slashing in its initial Honte implementation.
 Returns are distributed in proportion to the number of tokens staked.
 However, PoS still represents a more equitable system in that returns are directly proportional to your stake.
 In PoW, the more computing power you have, the cheaper it is to add more - and since computing power is what earns you mining rewards, this leads to people with lots of money collecting disproportionately larger returns.
 In PoS, a dollar is a dollar no matter how many of them you have.

 ## Protocol